avh4/elm-upgrade/README.md

 ## elm-upgrade ![](https://img.shields.io/npm/v/elm-upgrade.svg) [![Build Status](https://travis-ci.org/avh4/elm-upgrade.svg?branch=master)](https://travis-ci.org/avh4/elm-upgrade)

-**elm-upgrade** helps you upgrade your Elm 0.17 projects to Elm 0.18.
-It attemps to automate many of the steps in the [Elm 0.18 upgrade guide](https://github.com/elm-lang/elm-platform/blob/master/upgrade-docs/0.18.md).  **elm-upgrade** will do the following:
+**elm-upgrade** helps you upgrade your Elm 0.18 projects to Elm 0.19.
+It attemps to automate many of the steps in the [Elm 0.19 upgrade guide](https://github.com/elm-lang/elm-platform/blob/master/upgrade-docs/0.19.md).  **elm-upgrade** will do the following:
-  - Update the `elm-version` in your project's `elm-package.json` file
+  - Convert your `elm-package.json` file to ...
+    - ... an application `elm.json` if your project has no exposed modules
+    - ... a pacakge `elm.json` if your project has at least one exposed module
-  - Try to upgrade all of your project dependencies in `elm-package.json`
+  - Try to upgrade all of your project dependencies
-  - Warn you if some of your project dependencies don't support Elm 0.18 yet
+  - Warn you if some of your project dependencies don't support Elm 0.19 yet
-  - Use [elm-format](https://github.com/avh4/elm-format) to upgrade your code, which includes the following:
+  - Use [elm-format](https://github.com/avh4/elm-format) `--upgrade` to upgrade your code, which includes the following:
-    - Infix function calls using backticks become normal functions calls
-    - Infix function calls using backticks with `andThen` and `onError` become pipelines
-    - Ranges become calls to `List.range`
-    - Primes in variable names become underscores
-    - References to `fst` and `snd` become `Tuple.first` and `Tuple.second`
+    - Convert escaped characters in strings to the new syntax (`\u{xxxx}`)
+    - Inline uses of functions which were removed in Elm 0.19:
+      - `(,,)`, `(,,,)`, etc tuple constructor functions
+      - `Platform.Cmd.(!)`
+      - `flip`, `curry`, `uncurry`, and `rem` from the `Basics` module

 ## How to use it